isthisafrog/Frogmon/Keromon Rules.md

 - All routes are considered mini-dungeons and trainers must be fought before you visit a Pokecenter.
 If you fail to clear a path necessary for story progress prior to your next Pokecenter visit, you lose.
 More detailed explanation in the full ruleset.
 - Purchase of items dependent of Pokemon BST after Brock/prior to Route 3
 - TMs are 50% learnable however you can learn from any source: Starter Held Item, Ground Items, Gyms, and Move Tutors.
 You may only learn 1 TM for every odd number of Gym badges earned.
 (1st TM after Gym 1, 2nd TM after Gym 3, etc).
 This means you can potentially learn 4 TMs total by the end of the game.
 Choose wisely what and when you learn.
+- Moves from Move Tutors are 50% learnable but must follow the limits/restrictions that TMs do.
 - You can use healing items outside of battle only in Towns and Routes (Including Cycling Road and Viridian Forest)
 - You can trade in some specific-type status heals for other specific-type status heals at a 2:1 ratio
 - Flute turn in mechanic (same as Survival)